 - Temperature, etc…

 After treatment, the floc settles at the bottom of the settling tank.
-Purified water can undergo further treatment or be returned to nature if it meets standards.
+Purified water can undergo additional treatment or return to nature if it meets the standards.

 The settled suspended solids (TSS) are returned to the beginning of the aeration tank for a new treatment cycle.
 However, due to biological growth, an excess is formed, called residual activated sludge.
 This surplus can disrupt the relationship between biomass and nutrients.
-To avoid this, this excess is removed before the SS is returned to the cycle.
+To avoid this, this excess is removed before putting the suspended solids back into the cycle.
 This step ensures optimal water purification.

 The residual activated sludge is stored in separate tanks.
 There, they undergo treatment, either aerobic or anaerobic, before being disposed of properly.